Edgamer63/voxcakepublic/VoxCake/README.md

 2. Format for maps: vcmap

 Prefixes:
-1. Prefix H in the class/script name means handler;
+1. Prefix H in the class/script name means Handler;
-2. Prefix U in the class/script name means utility;
+2. Prefix U in the class/script name means Utility;
-3. Prefix M in the class/script name means mono;
+3. Prefix M in the class/script name means Mono;

 VoxCake:
 --Volume: used to create and manage volume